 |Traveling Mailbox||US Global Mail||EarthClass Mail||iPostal1|

 Earth Class Mail

 - Available Addresses: Some services (such as US Global Mail) only offer one address you can choose from.
-Others, like Traveling Mailbox, offer multiple addresses.
-If you want an address in a specific state or city in the United States, Traveling Mailbox features one of the larger lists of addresses to choose from. (although there’s a catch…see below)
+Others, like iPostal1, offer hundreds.
+Traveling Mailbox is somewhere in between.
+If you want an address in a specific state or city in the United States, Traveling Mailbox offers a respectable list of addresses to choose from. (although there’s a catch…see below)

 - How They Scan Mail: Some services have you pay per scan while others offer packages.
 If you get very little mail (i.e. 1-2 pieces per month), Traveling Mailbox might not be the best option.
 Virtual mailbox services seem to differ wildly on pricing, so find what works best for you.

 - Mobile Apps: As I’ve already said, I love using the mobile app for Traveling Mailbox.
-At the time of this publication, only 1Postal offered a competing app.
+At the time of this publication, only 1Postal offers a competing app.

 Final Thoughts | Review of Traveling Mailbox

 As a long time customer, it’s not rocket science to see why I recommend Traveling Mailbox.
 It would be pretty stupid of me to stay with a company that I don’t like.